Open-Nyzo/Nyzo-Q/README.md

 Verifier IP is converted to an integer as well, most significant byte first.
 That way, full IP space is mapped to a single dimension, with a.b.c.d.2 being equal to a.b.c.d.1 + 1
 full c-class remain grouped.

+> All possible ips are on the lottery wheel, sorted, from 0.0.0.0 to 255.255.255.255.
+> Some areas are more dense in eligible ips than others.
+> You spin the wheel and take the closest eligible ip.

 This scoring requires less resources to compute than the regular scoring